charlietriplett/OpenA11yEngineer/_checklist-native/checkbox.markdown

 keyboard:
   tab: |
-      Focus visibly moves to the checked radio input in the group.
-If a radio button is not checked, focus moves to the first radio button in the group.
+      Focus visibly moves to the checkbox.
   spacebar: |
       Activates on iOS and Android
   enter: |